 There are several LEDs on the control panel and on the drive carriers to keep you constantly informed of the overall status of the system.
-F424BC models include four front panels on the handles of the chassis which control each of the systems.
+SCF418BC chassis with front I/O (right image below) have a power button LED and a UID indicator, with additional LED indicators directly on the motherboard.

 This chapter explains the meanings of all LED indicators and the appropriate response you may need to take.

-Figure 3-1: Control Panel
+Figure 3-1: Chassis Control Panel